 These plants force VOCs and other dangerous substances that are found in polluted air to be downgraded and become harmless nutrient for the plant itself.

-This process is focused on VOCs and CO2 purification
+VOCs and CO2 purification

 Pollutants can worsen breathing problems such as asthma or allergies, bad sleep, headache, dizziness.
 Traditional flowerpots don’t allow any air in the roots, the air purification capacity is reduced and to filter the pollutants you should have lots of plants for every room.
 See here the full video from TED about how to grow fresh air.